Skip to content

 Renal dose adjustment

 There is no filtration-based renal dose rule for the kidney injury itself — the actionable lever is holding or reducing pacritinib for severe diarrhea (grade 3-4) or clinically significant volume/electrolyte depletion, then resuming at a reduced dose per the label.
-Pharmacokinetically, pacritinib is cleared predominantly by hepatic CYP3A4 metabolism with limited renal excretion, so a dose reduction for mild-to-moderate renal impairment is generally not required; data in severe renal impairment and ESKD are limited, so use caution and monitor closely.
+Pharmacokinetically, pacritinib is cleared predominantly by hepatic CYP3A4 metabolism with limited renal excretion, so no dose reduction is required for mild-to-moderate renal impairment; the label directs avoiding pacritinib in severe renal impairment (eGFR <30 mL/min), where PK and safety data are lacking.
 Avoid strong CYP3A4 inhibitors and inducers.
 Confirm all thresholds against the current prescribing information.

 Dialyzability & ESKD dosing

 Not established.
-Pacritinib is a highly protein-bound, hepatically (CYP3A4) metabolized small molecule, so meaningful removal by hemodialysis is unlikely and no formal dialysis-clearance or ESKD dosing data are available.
-In a dialysis patient, manage the toxicity by treating the diarrhea and the volume/electrolyte disturbance rather than by timing doses around dialysis sessions.
+Pacritinib is a highly protein-bound, hepatically (CYP3A4) metabolized small molecule, so meaningful removal by hemodialysis is unlikely and no formal dialysis-clearance data are available — and the label directs avoiding use at eGFR <30 mL/min, so ESKD dosing does not arise.
+If AKI develops on therapy, manage it by treating the diarrhea and the volume/electrolyte disturbance rather than by timing doses around dialysis sessions.

 Differential diagnosis